Reserve your Blue Bin now! (<<<click this link to register)

 No. Glass is not accepted.
 We will continue to search for economical and safe ways to recycle glass.
-The Williamson County Convenience centers are the only place that will accept glass for now.
+The Williamson County Convenience centers are the only place currently accepting glass.

 I heard you were only going to accept Plastics 1 & 2, why?

 The City of Franklin is working to have the cleanest recycling commodity.
 Other plastics are no longer accepted due to current market conditions.